MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 - [Bring your own certificates](#auto-rotate-your-own-certificates).
 You bring your own certificates, either self-signed or CA-signed and use the `Start-SdnCertificateRotation` cmdlet for certificate rotation.
 The cmdlet installs the certificates to all the Network Controller nodes and seeds them into other SDN infrastructure components.
 - [Pre-installed certificates](#auto-rotate-pre-installed-certificates).
 You have the required certificates already installed on the Network Controller nodes.
 You use the `Start-SdnCertificateRotation` cmdlet to rotate those certificate to other SDN infrastructure components.

-For more information about how to manage SDN certificates, see [Manage certificates for Software Defined Networking](./sdn-manage-certs.md).
+For more information about how to create and manage SDN certificates, see [Manage certificates for Software Defined Networking](./sdn-manage-certs.md).

-## Requirements
+### Requirements

 Here are the requirements for certificate rotation: